What Is Neroli Essential Oil? Uses, Benefits, And Science-Based Facts

 Image: Shutterstock

 Neroli oil must be diluted in a carrier oil, such as jojoba, sweet almond, or avocado oil.
-Then, you can apply it to the skin or add a small amount to steam baths.
+Then, you can massage it onto your skin or add a small amount to steam baths.

 Dr. Liana Casusi (MD) says, “For inhalation, dispense a drop or two into cloth, or use a diffuser.
 The dosage must be according to the manufacturer’s instructions that you will see on the label.”